bootcampdev/pwa-offline-budget-tracker-18/README.md

   IndexDB if the application is offline transaction records are recorded here

-  webpack.config.js define an offline environment that will resize and cache icons, set color theme<br>and define a manifest file in the dist folder to bundle all the javascript files
+  webpack.config.js define an offline environment that will resize and cache icons, set color theme and define a manifest file in the dist folder to bundle all the javascript files
   ```